maveriick19/AI-Video-generator/README.md

 ## 🧠 About the Project

-**AIClip Generator** is an AI-powered Flask web app that transforms your ideas into short AI-generated video clips.
+**AIVideo Generator** is an AI-powered Flask web app that transforms your ideas into short AI-generated video clips.
 Just **upload an image**, **enter your text**, and click **Create** — it automatically:

 🎤 Converts the text into **natural-sounding voice** using **ElevenLabs API**